2406-ta-team/comp2406-git-tutorial/Tutorial.md

 ![branches.jpeg](images/branches.jpeg)

-# Merge branches by creating a pull request (One per branch)
+# Step 6 Merge branches by creating a pull request (One per branch)

 After having succesfully pushed all the different branches onto GiHub, we will create a pull request per branch.

 Each team member must follow the following steps to create a pull request:
-- Select the `Compare & pull request
+- Select the `Compare & pull request`

-# Dealing with Merge conflicts
+# Step 7,

+# Step 8, Create a pull request and resolving the merge conflicts

 - Person 1 does:
   - A